Financial Aid (Tuition Assistance) Information

 While currently enrolled LTS students and newly enrolling siblings receive priority no other outside factor affects the awarding of financial aid grants.

-After making allowances for basic necessities, taxes, and certain other expenses, SSS determines the portion of your remaining funds which would be available to pay school costs.
-LTS uses this information to inform its decision-making but will not necessarily use the figures SSS provides.
+After making allowances for basic necessities, taxes, and certain other expenses, Clarity determines the portion of your remaining funds which would be available to pay school costs.
+LTS uses this information to inform its decision-making but will not necessarily use the figures Clarity provides.

 All information related to parents’ financial circumstances will be treated confidentially, as we expect our families to maintain confidentiality about their award(s).